Andean milk snake: Description

 These colorful snakes are covered in stripes of red, black, and yellow, often with black speckles on each scale.
 At up to 6 ft long, this is one of the two largest subspecies of milk snake.

 Geographic range

 Milk snakes range throughout the Americas, from Canada south to Ecuador.
 The Andean subspecies of milk snake occurs in the Andes Mountains of Colombia and Venezuela.

 Habitat

 Andean milksnakes inhabit high altitude forests and grasslands, up to 9,000 ft in elevation.

 Behavior

 As mountain dwellers, Andean milk snakes can tolerate much lower temperatures than most snakes.
 They spend much of the time in burrows or under logs, where they are safe from predators and from cold weather.
 Milk snakes often come out of their dens in the afternoon or evening to hunt.

-Life history
+Reproduction

 Females may lay up to four clutches of eggs per year, with 12 - 20 eggs per clutch.
 Hatchlings are 8 - 10 inches long, but reach an adult length of 38 to 70 inches.
 The captive lifespan can be more than 15 years.